 Key audit matter is the risk associated with the possible impairment of the receivables from related companies.

-Reference is made to note 1 and 2 of the financial statements of Vesteda Finance B.V. as per 31 December 2023.
+Reference is made to note 1 and 2 of the financial statements of Vesteda Finance B.V. as per 31 December 2024.

 The receivables from related companies including the related interest comprise a significant part of the financial statements of the company.
-The loans are valued at amortized cost using the effective interest rate method.
-Inaccurate calculation of the amortized cost value of the loan could have a material impact on the valuation of the loan and the accuracy and/or completeness of the related interest income.
+The loans are valued at amortised cost using the effective interest rate method.

-The key objective of the entity is to finance the companies affiliated with the Vesteda Group and the execution of financial transactions on behalf of the Vesteda We performed the following procedures to audit the valuation of the receivables from related companies:
+We performed the following procedures to audit the valuation of the receivables from related companies:

-- We recalculated the amortized cost value and the related interest income based on the effective interest method. - We reviewed the most recent financial information of the group companies, analyzed the financial performance and evaluated valuation of the receivables from affiliated companies. - We obtained confirmations of the outstanding loans from the related companies.
+- We recalculated the amortised cost value and the related interest income based on the effective interest method. - We reviewed the most recent financial information of the group companies, analysed the financial performance and evaluated valuation of the receivables from affiliated companies. - We obtained confirmations of the outstanding loans from the related companies.